quicwg/base-drafts/draft-ietf-quic-http.md

 Use of existing registrations is to be encouraged, but not mandated.

 In addition to common fields as described in {{iana-policy}}, this registry includes two additional fields.
-Permanent registrations in this registry SHOULD include the following field:
+Permanent registrations in this registry MUST include the following field:

 Name:
 : A name for the error code.
-Specifying an error code name is optional.

-Permanent registrations in this registry MUST include the following field:

 Description:
 : A brief description of the error code semantics.